 Struggles and resistance

 Progress towards realisation of the vision of the new policy and implementation of the legislative amendments has been painfully slow due to political interests.
 The dominance of a neoliberal approach to fisheries and marine resource governance has resulted in the continued privileging of large, industrial, export-orientated fisheries.
 This sector, with close ties to the ruling elite in government, has actively resisted efforts to transform in favour of the principles of securing food sovereignty and local livelihoods and recognising customary rights.
-Instead they argue that they can contribute more to job creation and poverty alleviation through an export-oriented fisheries policy that uses commercial quotas as the means of managing resource allocation.
+Instead, they argue that they can contribute more to job creation and poverty alleviation through an export-oriented fisheries policy that uses commercial quotas as the means of managing resource allocation.
 To date, the fisheries authority has failed to allocate a viable portion of the nearshore resources to small-scale communities.
 On the contrary, individual commercial rights have continued to be allocated the most valuable resources in the nearshore.
 Conservation management tools such as marine protected areas have continued to be designed and implemented in a top-down manner without traditional fishing communities’ participation.

-The neoliberal turn towards the ocean and the valorisation of the ‘blue economy’ has also exacerbated the marginalisation of the small-scale sector just as the fishers were on the brink of realising their rights.
+The neoliberal turn towards the ocean and the valorisation of the ‘blue economy’ have also exacerbated the marginalisation of the small-scale sector just as the fishers were on the brink of realising their rights.
 Now, in contrast to the re-prioritisation of marine resource allocation in favour of local coastal communities’ pre-existing rights, attention has turned to the ocean economy.
 The President is driving a national initiative to maximise the productive potential of the oceans, described as ‘unlocking a new economy’.
 South Africa is also playing a leading role in the Indian Ocean regional drive to exploit this ‘blue economy’.
 These initiatives are dominated by powerful gas and oil mining interests, industrial aquaculture, and energy and marine transport sectors.
-Instead of a paradigm shift in favour of a sustainable, equitable and human rights-based approach, a powerful current of extractivism has hit the coastal and fisheries sectors.
-Lip service is paid to the use of marine spatial planning (MSP) as a governance tool to ensure that the interests of ‘all stakeholders’ are considered but in reality the power of capital predominates and is shaping the marine and ocean space in new but uncomfortably familiar patterns.
+Instead of a paradigm shift in favour of a sustainable, equitable, and human rights-based approach, a powerful current of extractivism has hit the coastal and fisheries sectors.
+Lip service is paid to the use of marine spatial planning (MSP) as a governance tool to ensure that the interests of ‘all stakeholders’ are considered but in reality, the power of capital predominates and is shaping the marine and ocean space in new but uncomfortably familiar patterns.
 Small-scale communities with ancestral links to coastal lands and lengthy histories of reliance on marine resources are marginalised in the narratives of economic value and ecosystem services.
 Hand in hand with this drive for exploitation is the strengthening of a neo-protectionist conservation approach which argues for an expansion of the marine conservation estate in order to counterbalance the anticipated surge in ocean exploitation.
 This conservationism operates akin to an additional form of extractivism, further dispossessing traditional fishing communities from the marine commons.

-Whilst the continued marginalisation of the small-scale sector has impacted individual fishers, families and communities heavily, deepening poverty and undermining the social fabric of these communities, these communities continue to fight for the implementation of the vision of the small-scale policy and for their rights.
-In the face of new permutations of neoliberal capitalism and domination in the marine commons they are forming new alliances and developing new strategies.
-Increasingly, they are realising the need to build alliances with other small-scale producers, harvesters of natural resources and workers in ‘precarious work’ sectors.
+Whilst the continued marginalisation of the small-scale sector has impacted individual fishers, families, and communities heavily, deepening poverty and undermining the social fabric of these communities, these communities continue to fight for the implementation of the vision of the small-scale policy and for their rights.
+In the face of new permutations of neoliberal capitalism and domination in the marine commons, they are forming new alliances and developing new strategies.
+Increasingly, they are realising the need to build alliances with other small-scale producers, harvesters of natural resources, and workers in ‘precarious work’ sectors.
 These strategies draw inspiration from local as well as international social movements.
 They are expanding their horizons to harness the power of new information communication technologies.
 These tools are strengthening their position within markets as well as enabling them to demonstrate the critical contribution that their local ecological knowledge and skills make towards climate-smart, equitable, sustainable human rights-based fisheries management and marine conservation.

 Isaacs M. 2011.
 Governance reforms to develop a small-scale fisheries policy for South Africa.
 In Chuenpagdee R. ed.
 Contemporary visions for world small-scale fisheries Amsterdam, Netherlands: Eburon.
 Pp 221-235.